When a Van Gogh was used as a chicken coop door

 It is no wonder that Monet—who waited about 25 years for financial success—jumped into the river in a suicide attempt.

 Now, we arrive in provincial France, in Arles, Provence.
 A stranger scares off some locals, who want him out of the city.
+The newcomer is an artist who creates hazy, colorful images that, to most viewers, appear poorly executed.

 He could leave his artwork outside during lunch, and no locals would steal the painting.

+It still must be said that one night, Vincent walked toward Gauguin with a razor blade in hand.
 Vincent ran away, cut off his ear, and collapsed.
 The following morning, he was brought to the hospital.

 Dr. Rey, Another Kind Person In Vincent's Life

+His luck was to have been attended by a young doctor, Félix Rey.
 Treating a man who mutilated himself would be plenty of reason to dismiss the person as 'insane.'
+This is not at all what happened.

 First of all, young Docteur Rey was familiar with epilepsy and believed that Vincent had suffered from it.